desert

 Kasha-Katuwe Tent Rocks National Monument, as this park is officially called, features white cliff rocks made of pumice, ash and tuff.

-As a result, park maintains very limited amenities to minimize the footprint.
-For instance, park has no running water, no dogs are allowed on the trail, there is no gift shop or a place to buy food.
+As a result, the park maintains very limited amenities to minimize the footprint.
+For instance, the park has no running water, no dogs are allowed on the trail, and there is no gift shop or a place to buy food.
 You can bring your own food though, there are enough picnic tables.

 There is a 1.2 mile / 2 km Cave Loop trail that circles inside the valley surrounded by hoodoos.